coopersmith/cooper-site/_notes/City-Guides/Guide to Cobble Hill.md

 It’s always amazing to me that one of New York’s best restaurants

 **🍸 Elsa**
-Whenever we're out in Manhttan contemplating one more drink before calling it a night, we usually end up putting Elsa into our Lyft app and ending with a nightcap in the neighborhood.
-Very good cocktails and a great cozy vibe in the winter.
-In the summer, they have a back patio thats open until 10pm that is incredibly chill.
+Whenever we're out in Manhattan contemplating one more drink before calling it a night, we usually end up putting Elsa into our Lyft app and ending with a nightcap in the neighborhood.

  **🍺 Talea**
- Whatever your mental model of a brewery / taproom is, Taleas is not it.
-Bright, airy
+ Whatever your mental image is of a brewery/tap room, it's not this.
+Warm, bright

 **📚 Books are Magic**